DecosterRemi/CharPlot/README.md

 Then within RStudio, please go to Build --> Configure Build Tools..., then tick "Generate documentation with Roxygen".
 Roxygen Options pop up must appear (otherwise click on Configure...).
 Tick "Install and Restart" or "Build & Reload" according to your RStudio version.
 Finally, build the project with "Clean and Rebuild" and you are all set up.
+If you encounter troubles during the installation, please try to run ```R roxygen2::roxygenise();```, it might solve some of them.

 You can now use our functions anywhere by loading our package with:
 ```R